Skip to content

 What is a "round-trip"?

-A round-trip is a single request-response cycle between your application and the PostgreSQL server over the network.
-Each round-trip incurs at least one network latency cost.
+A round-trip is one request-response cycle between your application and the PostgreSQL server.
+Each costs at least one network latency.
+If your database is 10ms away, 5 round-trips = 50ms of overhead before you even get your data.

 typescript